 A cybersecurity vulnerability is a weakness or flaw in a system, network, or piece of software that an attacker can exploit.
 Security vulnerabilities can allow attackers to gain unauthorized access, steal sensitive data, or disrupt operations.

-A few recent metrics show why vulnerabilities are not just a technical detail.
-Recent breach data shows that exploited vulnerabilities remain a common path to compromise, especially when patching and exposure management lag behind
+Recent breach data shows why vulnerabilities are more than a technical detail.
+Recent breach data shows that exploited vulnerabilities remain a common path to compromise, especially when patching and exposure management lag behind.

 A well-known case is the Log4Shell vulnerability (CVE-2021-44228), where attackers exploited a flaw in the Log4j logging library to enable remote code execution on affected servers worldwide.
 This single flaw impacted major platforms and triggered global emergency patching.

 Not all vulnerabilities stem from code.
 In 2023, the MOVEit file transfer breach exposed data from governments and large corporations after attackers exploited a vulnerability in MOVEit Transfer.
-The attackers exploited this gap to steal vast amounts of information from secure environments.
+Attackers exploited the vulnerability to steal large amounts of data from affected environments.

 What Is the Difference Between a Threat, Vulnerability, and Exploit?